AnastasiaPuhalo/CS4417-Project/README.md

 - User authentication with hashed passwords.
 - Feedback submission with sanitization to prevent SQL Injection and XSS attacks.

+## Prerequisites:
+   Python 3.x installed on your system.

 ## Setup
 1. Clone the repository:
    ```bash